 How to Start Using These Now

-Learning to understand, play around with, and use “going to,” “gonna,” and even “I’m-uh-nuh” to talk about the future, is a dynamic, fun, and essential aspect of English fluency, which, in its essence, is to connect with people.
-Remember, grammar isn’t the bible.
+Learning to understand, play around with, and use “going to,” “gonna,” and even “I’m-unna” to talk about the future, is a dynamic, fun, and essential aspect of English fluency, which, in its essence, is to connect with people.
+Remember, grammar isn’t fixed in stone.
 It helps compliment and give structure to what we already do with the language, but as you can see from how children grow up learning to speak, it can’t control the natural evolution of the language.

 If you would like to learn more about this topic, here’s an fascinating presentation by distinguished linguist John McWhorter on the history of the English language, the origin of written language, as well as grammar and it’s ambiguous role today.